hackforrefugees/blending-matching/ISSUES.md

 # Left to do
-Email notifications
+* Fix image hosting
-Order by matching tags in profile list
+* Email notifications
-Fix image hosting
+* Order by matching tags in profile list
-Improve contact families
+* Improve contact families